Zinc-30/notes/interesting recent papers.md

   - `video` <http://videolectures.net/iclr2016_theis_generative_models/> (Theis)

 ----
+#### ["From Optimal Transport to Generative Modeling: the VEGAN Cookbook"](https://arxiv.org/abs/1705.07642) Bousquet, Gelly, Tolstikhin, Simon-Gabriel, Scholkopf
+  `unifying GANs and VAEs`
+>	"The Optimal Transport cost is a way to measure a distance between probability distributions and provides a much weaker topology than many others, including f-divergences associated with the original GAN algorithms.
+This is particularly important in applications, where data is usually supported on low dimensional manifolds in the input space X. As a result, stronger notions of distances (such as f-divergences, which capture the density ratio between distributions) often max out, providing no useful gradients for training.
+In contrast, the Optimal Transport behave nicer and may lead to a more stable training."
+>	"We show that the Optimal Transport problem can be equivalently written in terms of probabilistic encoders, which are constrained to match the posterior and prior distributions over the latent space.
+When relaxed, this constrained optimization problem leads to a penalized optimal transport (POT) objective, which can be efficiently minimized using stochastic gradient descent by sampling from Px and Pg."
+>	"We show that POT for the 2-Wasserstein distance coincides with the objective heuristically employed in adversarial auto-encoders, which provides the first theoretical justification for AAEs known to the authors."
+>	"We also compare POT to other popular techniques like variational auto-encoders.
+Our theoretical results include (a) a better understanding of the commonly observed blurriness of images generated by VAEs, and (b) establishing duality between Wasserstein GAN and POT for the 1-Wasserstein distance."
+  - `paper` ["GAN and VAE from an Optimal Transport Point of View"](https://arxiv.org/abs/1706.01807) by Genevay, Peyre, Cuturi

 #### ["Variational Approaches for Auto-Encoding Generative Adversarial Networks"](https://arxiv.org/abs/1706.04987) Rosca, Lakshminarayanan, Warde-Farley, Mohamed
   `unifying GANs and VAEs` `α-GAN`
 >	"Use more general likelihoods than in VAE.
 Fight intractability using discriminators."